NomicFoundation/hardhat/docs/guides/truffle-testing.md

 });
 ```

-Checkout the plugin's [README file](https://github.com/nomiclabs/buidler/tree/master/packages/buidler-truffle5) for more information about it.
+Checkout the plugin's [README file](https://github.com/nomiclabs/hardhat/tree/master/packages/hardhat-truffle5) for more information about it.

-[Buidler Runtime Environment]: /documentation/#hardhat-runtime-environment-hre
+[Hardhat Runtime Environment]: /documentation/#hardhat-runtime-environment-hre